Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05a_run_dynamis_delta.md

       </ul>
       <p>This, however, has the following problems:</p>
       <ul>
-        <li>Cosmo Dive hits for around 270k base damage.
-In comparison, Wave
+        <li>Cosmo Dive has a high roll of about 280k base damage.
+In comparison,
-        Cannon hits much harder, around 353k base damage.
-As a result, additional resources will need to be dedicated to the DRK taking Wave Cannon with Rampart.</li>
+        Wave Cannon hits much harder, with a high roll of 370k base damage
+        <em>(that is not a typo!)</em>.
+As a result, additional resources will
+        need to be dedicated to the DRK taking Wave Cannon with Rampart.</li>
         <li>Rampart will not be naturally off cooldown between Cosmo Dive #1 and
         Wave Cannon #2.
 The DRK will need to time the first Rampart so that it catches the Cosmo Dive at the end just so Rampart will be back up in time